 When Young’s Shelby first arrived at VMP, it had a ported 2.3 L Trinity blower atop a built aluminum 5.8 L block.
-The short-block was toughened up and the top-end consisted of stock heads, Comp Cams custom cams, Accufab billet oil pump gears and timing chains, Power By the Hour elbow, and a Kenne Bell 168 mm throttle body.
-On the VMP Performance Dynojet chassis dyno, it produced 860 rear wheel horsepower and 818 lb·ft of torque with a 2.8 inch upper pulley, 20.5 degrees ignition timing, and 18.9 psi.
+The short-block was toughened up and the top-end consisted of stock heads, Comp Cams custom cams, Accufab Billet oil pump gears, Accufab Ford GT primary and secondary gears and chains, Power By the Hour elbow, and a Kenne Bell 168 mm throttle body.
+Tuned by Lund, on the VMP Performance Dynojet chassis dyno, it produced 860 rear wheel horsepower and 818 lb·ft of torque with a 2.8 inch upper pulley, 20.5 degrees ignition timing, and 18.9 psi.

 To build more power, Justin and the team swapped the ported 2.3 L blower for a VMP Gen3 2.65 L TVS supercharger.
 They also installed a VMP 173 mm single-blade throttle-body, a 1320 Junkie Performance tube, and a PMAS air intake.
 With the new set up, Young’s car belted out an impressive 1,014 horsepower and 925 lb·ft of torque at the wheels!
 “This was a big power gain,” said Young.
 “At that point we used a 2.4 upper [pulley], 10 percent overdriven lower [pulley], 20.5 degrees of timing and 22 lbs of boost on an E85 race blend.

 “Now I can take the GT500, run whatever I want, and be happy.
 I could run a road course, half-mile event or whatever.
 But we’re not done yet,” he added.
 “The end goal is to make more boost and use less timing.
 At the end of the day I don’t care about Internet records or being the fastest.
 I just want to have fun with the car.
 I’ll be heading to Mustang Week, then some Half-Mile events and finally the Mod Nationals AT SGMP November 9-11.
-Future plans are to make a little more power with a little more boost and better flowing exhaust.
+Future plans are to make a little more power with a little more boost and better flowing headers, mid-pipe, and axle back from LTH.
 With the old setup it ran 172 mph, before the built motor, but now I think it will go 190 mph in the half mile.”